Privacy Policy current as of 4 October 2024

 • Provide options for clients or investors to update their personal information, including online portals or dedicated contact details.

 We have created appropriate system access for your adviser to keep your personal information accurate and up to date.
-For non-SMA products, your adviser may also grant you access to update your data.
+For certain Praemium products, your adviser may also grant you access to update your data.

 There may be occasions when Praemium becomes aware that the personal information it holds is incorrect or out of date.
 When this occurs, Praemium must correct the records as soon as possible.
 It must take reasonable steps to do so, which could include: